 Returning to Rope Sole in time to ‘welcome’ a big old Bavaria alongside we fussed around with fenders and shore lines, assuring the burly Polish regatta sailors that all would be well so long as they took their shoes off when crossing our boat and didn’t allow another one outside of them.
 Our poor fenders were already pancaked along the quay.

 For a Sunday lunch treat Takis and Christos served us a delicious lamb kleftico with steamed local vegetables and we happily fell into interesting conversation with a French journalist ( who recalled Interviews with the Shah of Iran and Ayatollah Khomenei ) and his Iranian wife…to our left…and a Greek engineer and his demure German wife to the right.
-More life storiesmiley1s to make us think.
+More life stories to make us think.

 Returning to Rope Sole yet again we noticed a pile of shoes on our deck and the number of along-sides had increased by one.